 I come from a family victimised by sexual assault and it wasn’t a stranger who inflicted the crime.
-It’s about their safety, regardless of the situation they’re in; stranger or not.
+It’s about their safety, regardless of the situation they’re in – strangers or not.
 I’ve also explained to my children that a person doesn’t have to touch them or talk to them to make them ‘feel’ uneasy.

-How they feel in situation is important to recognise and just as significant to their well-being.
+How they feel in a situation is important to recognise and just as significant to their well-being.

 My kids are smart — a lot smarter than me.

 They can tell the difference between someone who makes them ‘feel’ unsafe or ‘is’ unsafe because I’ve frightened them, just a little, into understanding the dangers that surround them.

 I didn’t coat it in sugar to make it taste better, or cover it in glitter to make it look pretty; because it isn’t.
 It is scary and nothing I can say or do will change that, even if I did embrace a more contemporary strategy to teach them.
 I just want my kids to be safe and know what to do if they’re not.